-Outlook for 2015
+Outlook for 2016

-We remain focused on providing reliable, safe, and cost-effective energy to our members and the 4.2 million people they serve and believe we continue to be well positioned to do so.
-As part of this effort, during 2015 we will be preparing to integrate the Hawk Road and Smith Energy Facilities, an additional 1,750 megawatts of capacity, into the mix of assets that we utilize to meet our members' power supply needs beginning on January 1, 2016.
-As discussed above, there are certain risks and challenges that we must continue to address; however, as we manage our risks, we intend to keep doing what we have done so successfully for the last 41 years, including, among other things:
+We remain focused on providing reliable, safe, and cost-effective energy to our members and the 4.2 million people they serve and believe we are well positioned to do so.
+As discussed above, there are certain risks and challenges that we must continue to address; however, as we manage our risks, we intend to keep doing what we have done so successfully for the last 42 years, including, among other things:

-- Maintaining a balanced diversity of generating resources - primarily nuclear, coal, natural gas and hydro and continuing the efficient and cost-effective operation of these resources; - Maintaining strong liquidity to fulfill current obligations and to finance future capital expenditures; and - Working with our members, as opportunities arise, to evaluate new resources to be acquired or developed by us to help meet our members' power supply requirements.
+- maintaining a balanced diversity of generating resources, including nuclear, coal, natural gas and hydro, and continuing the efficient and costeffective operation of these resources; - maintaining strong liquidity to fulfill current obligations and to finance future capital expenditures; and - working with our members, as opportunities arise, to evaluate new resources to be acquired or developed by us to help meet our members' power supply requirements.